Roraiman nightjar

-The Roraiman nightjar (Setopagis whitelyi) is a species of nightjar in the family Caprimulgidae.
+The Roraiman nightjar (Tepuiornis whitelyi) is a species of nightjar in the family Caprimulgidae.
 It is found in Brazil, Guyana, and Venezuela.

-Taxonomy and systematics
+Taxonomy

-The Roraiman nightjar was described as Anstrotomus whitelyi and was later lumped into genus Caprimulgus.
-Since the early 2010s has been placed in its current genus Setopagis.
-It is monotypic.
+The Roraiman nightjar was formally described in 1885 as Antrostomus whitelyi by the English naturalist Osbert Salvin based on a specimen collected on Mount Roraima in British Guiana by the ornithologist Henry Whitely.
+The specific epithet was chosen to honour the collector.
+The species was formerly placed in the genus Setopagis but a 2023 molecular genetic study of the nightjars by Snorri Sigurðsson and Joel Cracraft found that the Roraiman nightjar was only distantly related to the other members of the genus.
+In 2025 the AviList team moved the species to a new monotypic genus, Tepuiornis, that had been proposed by Thiago Costa and coworkers in 2023.
+The genus name combines Tepui, a table-top mountain, and the Ancient Greek ορνις/ornis meaning "bird".
+The species is monotypic: no subspecies are recognised.

 Description

 The Roraiman nightjar is 21 to 22.4 cm long.
 Males weigh 30 to 40 g and females 45 to 48 g.
 The male's upperparts are blackish brown with cinnamon and grayish spots.
 The tail feathers are dark brown; the outermost three pairs have faint but broad pale buff bars and two pairs have large white spots at their tips.
 The wings are mostly dark brown with a thin white bar near the end and white spots near the body.
 The chin and upper throat are dark brown, the lower throat white, the breast dark brown with pale buff bars, and the belly and flanks pale buff with brown bars.
 The female is more brownish than blackish, the wing spots and bars are smaller and buffy instead of white, and the white spots on the tail are smaller.